section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 ### Prerequisite
 To follow along with this tutorial, you will need to have:

-- The latest version of [Python3](https://www.python.org/downloads/) installed on your computer system.
+- [Python3](https://www.python.org/downloads/) installed on your computer system.
 - A code editor, i use [Pycharm](https://www.jetbrains.com/pycharm/download/).

 ### Functions of Tkinter
 Python's standard GUI library is Tkinter.
 When Python and Tkinter are integrated, creating graphical user interfaces becomes much faster and easier.

-Tkinter is a useful data analysis tool.
-Data analysis is the systematic application of statistical tools to explain, show, condense and appraise data.

-Tkinter provides geometric widget configuration, which organizes widgets in parent windows for data science.
+Tkinter provides geometric widget configuration, which organizes widgets in parent windows for grahical user interface.

 There are three geometry manager classes in Tkinter.
 These are: